Challenges in Deep Learning-Based Small Organ Segmentation: A Benchmarking Perspective for Medical Research with Limited Datasets: Results

 The most direct evidence of instability is that the top-ranked model changes depending on the evaluation context.
-Table \ref{tab:illusion_definitive} summarizes the best-performing model for each metric across three contexts: the single best run from the 1,000-run hyperparameter sweep, the mean LOOCV result, and the mean 3-Fold CV result.
-The "Winner" column changes constantly.
-For the main Macro-Dice metric, the winner is \hybrid{} in the sweep, \segformer{} in LOOCV, and \deeplab{} in 3-Fold CV.
-This demonstrates that model leadership is not a stable property but an artifact of the evaluation choice.
+Table \ref{tab:illusion_definitive} summarizes the best-performing model for each metric across three contexts: the 80/20 train-test split using optimized hyperparameters, the mean LOOCV result, and the mean 3-Fold CV result.
+While \medsam{} wins across all evaluation protocols in this table, it is notable that during hyperparameter optimization, \unet{} achieved the highest validation Dice score (0.630) compared to \medsam{} (0.569)---yet this ranking reverses on held-out test data.
+This exemplifies how validation-based model selection can be misleading.

+Furthermore, the substantial range between highest and lowest scores across all 10 models (e.g., 0.007--0.781 for LOOCV Dice, representing a 0.774 range) highlights the substantial performance variability within each protocol.